-As of 2018, the sector accounted for 39,995 jobs, an increase of 18% from 6,059 jobs in 2011.
+As of 2018, the sector accounted for 39,995 jobs, an increase of 6,059 jobs (18%) from 2011.
 This sector is comprised of five core subsectors including accommodation and hospitality (27,270 jobs or 68% of total); arts, entertainment, and recreation (8,974 jobs or 22% of total); beverage manufacturing (2,519 jobs or 6% of total); transportation (828 jobs or 2% of total); and, travel arrangement and recreation services (404 jobs or 1% of total).
 From a business perspective, there was a total of 2,824 businesses recorded in the sector in 2018, of which 55% had employees.
 Accommodation and hospitality had the highest concentration of businesses at 63% of the total.

 The continued success of the tourism sector is dependent on several factors, as identified in the City's Economic Diversification Strategy.
-It calls for downtown revitalization and the better leveraging of existing assets (e.g. Meridian Centre in St. Catharines) and increased arts and cultural events.
+It calls for downtown revitalization and the better leveraging of existing assets, including the new 5,000 seat Theatre in the Tourism district, Marineland and increased arts and cultural events.
 This is of particular relevance, given the current COVID-19 pandemic.
 Focus should be given to strategic actions which support local tourism operators and enhance existing offerings.